It's the case the whole world is talking about.

-Suspicion immediately fell on the family.
+For the Boulder police department, suspicion immediately fell on the family.
 A ransom note found at the scene raised more questions than answers.

 The three-page note – which was handwritten – claimed to be from a foreign faction that was demanding money for the return of the six-year-old.